-The mission of the Institute on Domestic Violence & Sexual Assault (IDVSA) is to advance the knowledge of interpersonal violence.
-IDVSA accomplishes this through research, education, and service in multi-disciplinary, strategic partnerships with researchers, educators, practitioners, policy makers, and other members of our community.
+Mission: To advance knowledge about interpersonal violence.
+IDVSA accomplishes this through research, education, and service in multidisciplinary, strategic partnerships with researchers, educators, practitioners, policy makers, and other members of our community.

-It is the vision of IDVSA that its multi-disciplinary, researcher-practitioner, collaborative approach will enhance the quality and relevance of research efforts and their application in service provision.
-That vision has been realized in our recent research focus in the areas of human trafficking, domestic violence, sexual assault, and resiliency in service providers.
+Vision: Our efforts enhance the quality and relevance of research findings, their application in service provision, and ultimately, their benefit to survivors of interpersonal violence, and those who assist them.
+That vision is realized in our focus on human trafficking, domestic violence, sexual assault, and resiliency in child abuse professionals.

 IDVSA is a collaboration of partners from The University of Texas at Austin – the School of Social Work, School of Law, and School of Nursing and the Bureau of Business Research.
 IDVSA’s Director and Principal Investigator is Noël Busch-Armendariz.
-The Co-Principal Investigators are Jeana Lungwitz, Regina Jones Johnson and Bruce Kellison.
-The Associate Director for Education and Communications is Karen Kalergis and the Associate Director for Research is Laurie Cook Heffron.
+The Co-Principal Investigators are Jeana Lungwitz and Bruce Kellison.
+The Associate Director for Research is Laurie Cook Heffron.

 What’s New on the Site

 Read the report, The Continuity of Risk: A 3-city study of Congolese women-at-risk resettled in the U.S., a resource to inform resettlement policy and practice.

 IDVSA embarks on study, Health and Well-Being: Statewide Sexual Assault Prevalence Study (2014-2015), a follow-up to Statewide Prevalence Study of Sexual Assault in Texas (2003).

 Access the Law Enforcement Toolkit, a resource to improve engagement of adult victims of non-stranger sexual assault.